 - Get information from the other driver and witnesses.
 While you wait for the police to arrive, you should get information from the other driver and witnesses to the accident.
 Information to get from the other driver includes the driver’s name, vehicle make and model, registration, contact information, and insurance information.
 From witnesses, learn names and contact information, and make notes about what they saw.

 - Seek medical attention.
 If you have sustained injuries, it is important that you seek medical attention and follow your doctor’s instructions.
-Even if you do not have health insurance or are unsure how you will pay for the medical services, seeking medical attention may be necessary, and is recommended.
-An attorney can help you to figure out how to pay your medical bills.
+Even if you do not have health insurance, or are unsure how you will pay for the medical services, seeking medical attention may be necessary and is recommended.
+A car accident lawyer can help you to figure out how to pay your medical bills.